TeamRocketThesis/react-vr-textinput/README.md

     1. onSubmit() - provide a call back function that will accept the text from the text input component
     2. rows - provide the number of lines you wish the text box to be
     3. cols - provide the number of columns you wish the tex box to be
-    4. x - coordinate for positioniong of all 3 elements (all related off the placement of the text input area)
+    4. x - coordinate for positioning of all 3 elements (all related off the placement of the text input area)
     5. y - coordinate for above
     6. z - coordinate for above
     7. textColor - color for the text inside the input field